-Like many fungi, Candida albicans develops in your gut and it has a number of symptoms such as extreme fatigue, intestinal discomfort, bloating, foggy brain, insomnia, joint pain, bad breath, and possibly even irritable bowel syndrome, IBS, if left untreated for too long.
-There are certain things that you can do to keep Candida under control or to prevent it if you feel like you might be at risk.
-There is something known as the ‘Candida Diet,’ which is often recommended to sufferers, however, another remedy that can help is essential oils.
+Like many fungi, Candida albicans develops in your gut and it has a number of symptoms such as extreme fatigue, intestinal discomfort, bloating, foggy brain, insomnia, joint pain, bad breath, and possibly even irritable bowel syndrome, IBS if left untreated for too long.
+There are certain things that you can do to keep Candida in the gut under control or to prevent it if you feel like you might be at risk.
+There is something known as the ‘Candida Diet,’ which is often recommended to sufferers.
+However, another remedy that can help is the Candida essential oils.

-Here are four essential oils that are effective in the treatment of Candida and their effectiveness against it.
+These 4 essential oils are effective in the treatment of Candida and their effectiveness against it.

-Peppermint has long been known for its antifungal properties and it has been used successfully in attempts to battle Candida.
-Peppermint oil is effective in this regard because it can either reduce or completely eliminate, the nine enzymes that are essential for untreated yeast to grow.
+Peppermint oil for Candida is an effective remedy.
+It has long been known for its antifungal properties and it has been used successfully in attempts to battle Candida.
+Peppermint essential oil for candida overgrowth is effective in this regard because it can either reduce or completely eliminate, the nine enzymes that are essential for untreated yeast to grow.

 Peppermint has a cytotoxic effect on these yeasts and will cause the fluidity of their membranes to collapse, essentially killing them.
 Peppermint is especially effective against oral thrush, which is also a common symptom of Candida albicans.